This post was updated Feb. 14, 2020, based on information obtained from Stanley Sawa’s son.

-According to the story, which also appears in numerous published accounts later, Sawa ran down the hill to his home on 5th Street, rushed in, and asked the neighbor who greeted him, “What’s going on?
+According to the story, which also appears in numerous published accounts later, Sawa ran down the hill to his home at 601 5th Street, rushed in, and asked the neighbor who greeted him, “What’s going on?
 Why did you make me leave the game?”

 “It’s your dad,” the neighbor replied.
 “He’s in there with the doctor.
 It doesn’t look good.”

 The story ends with Stanley being too late, his father having already died.
 A truly sad tale if it were true.
 As far as I can tell now, though, having deeply researched the story, it isn’t.